kaland313/vitmav45-ShipSeakers/README.md

     ├── ShipSegFunctions.py - a file containing important multi-use functions, sort of a project library ├── model.hdf5 - The model saved with complete structure and weights ├── model.png - Plot of the model structure
-    ├── Evaluation.ypnb - The result visualization and evaluation notebook
+    ├── Evaluation.ipynb - The result visualization and evaluation notebook
     ├── Img
         └── Test images with ground truth and predicted segmentation maps (in separate files ├── Training history